Knafeh: Preparation

 The knafeh pastry is heated in butter, margarine, palm oil, or traditional semneh, spread with soft sweet cheese, such as Nabulsi cheese, and topped with additional pastry.
 In khishnah knafeh the cheese is rolled in the pastry.
 During the final minutes of cooking, thick sweet sugar syrup, water, and a few drops of rose water or orange blossom water are poured on the pastry.
 The top layer of pastry is sometimes tinted red or orange, and crushed pistachios are often sprinkled as a garnish.

-Besides cheese, common fillings include nuts or cream, such as qishta which is used in othmalliyya.
+Besides cheese, common fillings include nuts or cream, such as qishta which is used in osmalieh.

+Politics

+Israel-Palestine

+Today, knafeh is served throughout the Middle East, although it is "particularly associated with Nablus" and considered a "cultural touchstone for Palestinian identity".

+Knafeh is popular in Israel and prepared by many Israeli eateries and chefs.
+Some Palestinians have criticized the presentation of knafeh as an Israeli food without reference to its Arab origins as cultural appropriation.

+Culture

+World record

+The Guinness world record for largest knafeh was set in 2009 in Nablus.
+It contained 600 kg of Nabulsi cheese, 300 kg of sugar and 35 kg of pistachios.
+It measured 74 meters in length and weighed 1,765 kg.